vargiuscuola/vs-bash-std-library/REFERENCE-trap.md

 ## trap_has-handler()

-Test whether a trap with provided label for provided signal is defined.
+Test whether a trap with provided label for the provided signal is defined.

 ### Aliases